 - In Smallville, the titular town is always in brighter, warmer colours while Metropolis is colder and has a blue tone to it.

-- The coral-based design of the TARDIS desktop used by the Ninth and Tenth Doctors in Doctor Who is supposed to show that TARDISes are organically grown.
+- The coral-based design used by the Ninth and Tenth Doctors is supposed to show that TARDISes are organically grown.
 It also reflects the age of the ship and the MacGyvering repairs.

 - More properly, Firefly used this in both the design of each character's room (in Kaylee's case the engine room as well, since we saw her there more often) and the kitchen/dining room, which had wooden chairs and crafty decorations to give it a homey feel.